-Explore the soaring peaks and fascinating history of the Hunza valley in northern Pakistan for 12 days, with National Geographic photographer, Matthieu Paley.
+From 12th-23rd September 2021, explore the soaring peaks and fascinating history of the Hunza valley whilst in Pakistan for 12 days, with National Geographic photographer, Matthieu Paley.

-The total price for the trip is $5590.
+The total price for the trip is $5990 (plus a single supplement if your wish).
 We interview all those that apply to join the trip.
 Once selected, participants will be required to pay a $650 deposit to secure their place on the trip.

 To express your interest and for further information, please contact us at: email@example.com, or book a consultation with us by clicking on the button above.

 Explore the high altitude landscapes and ancient villages of northern Pakistan with world-acclaimed photographer Matthieu Paley.